Camp:ASPIRE FAQ and Support

 Camp:ASPIRE is structured as weekly camps, set to be delivered over 5 consecutive days (Monday-Friday) and blend virtual learning led by accredited educators with real robotics kits that kids can keep.
-Each camp consists of daily, two hour live virtual instruction and offline self-paced activities aligned with the program’s curriculum and theme.
+Each camp consists of daily, one to two hour live virtual instruction and offline self-paced activities aligned with the program’s curriculum and theme.

 All activities are designed to encourage students to be active participants and problem solvers.
 Camps are focused around real-world applications of robotics, programming and engineering so students can make real connections to robotics.
 Objectives and results are open-ended and written to inspire students to think like real STEM engineers, roboticists, science enthusiasts, and more.

 UBTECH Education is a division of UBTECH Robotics—a global leader in intelligent, humanoid robots for consumers, business, and industry—and we’re passionate about preparing all learners for the future of work.
 Our solutions establish the strong foundation students need to thrive: a high-quality STEM education integrated with the development of 21st century skills and computational thinking.

 A comprehensive robotics kit that can be used as an integrated STEM support system for year-round use.

 UBTECH Education’s UKITs support science education that meets the NGSS standards, using an integrated STEM learning approach that allows teachers to deliver engaging instruction.
 UKITs are flexible and seamlessly integrate into your classroom and STEM programs – work it in how it works for you.

 Through UKITs, students learn more than just science and engineering—they develop essential college, career, and life skills:

 * Engineering design thinking